Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/leermiddelen/kandidaatstandaard/2025-08-01/oslo-converter-ea.report.md

 #||# -------------------------------------

-2025-08-20T12:41:28.819Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerclaim:(Leerclaim -> Leerclaim))
+2025-09-25T09:34:09.405Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerclaim:(Leerclaim -> Leerclaim))

-2025-08-20T12:41:28.820Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerprestatie:(Leerprestatie -> Toekenningsproces))
+2025-09-25T09:34:09.406Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leerprestatie:(Leerprestatie -> Toekenningsproces))

-2025-08-20T12:41:28.820Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:EuropeesDigitaalCredential:(EuropeesDigitaalCredential -> VerifieerbareCredential))
+2025-09-25T09:34:09.406Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:EuropeesDigitaalCredential:(EuropeesDigitaalCredential -> VerifieerbareCredential))

-2025-08-20T12:41:28.820Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leeractiviteit))
+2025-09-25T09:34:09.406Z info: [ConnectorConverterHandler]: Ignoring hidden connector (Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leeractiviteit))

-2025-08-20T12:41:28.822Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:CreatiefWerk:(CreatiefWerk -> Licentie) is not an association with a source role.
+2025-09-25T09:34:09.408Z info: Connector Model:OSLO-Leermiddelen:Schema.org:CreatiefWerk:(CreatiefWerk -> Licentie) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.823Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leermiddel) is not an association with a source role.
+2025-09-25T09:34:09.409Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Leermiddel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.823Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.409Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.823Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:LeermiddelVerzameling:(LeermiddelVerzameling -> Leermiddel) is not an association with a source role.
+2025-09-25T09:34:09.410Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> CreatiefWerk) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.823Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> CreatiefWerk) is not an association with a source role.
+2025-09-25T09:34:09.410Z info: Connector Model:OSLO-Leermiddelen:LOCN:Adresvoorstelling:(Adresvoorstelling -> Locatie) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.823Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.410Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.410Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> Leermiddel) is not an association with a source role.
+2025-09-25T09:34:09.410Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Leermiddel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteitspecificatie:(Leeractiviteitspecificatie -> Leermiddel) is not an association with a source role.
+2025-09-25T09:34:09.410Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leercredential:Leeractiviteit:(Leeractiviteit -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.413Z info: Connector Model:OSLO-Leermiddelen:Schema.org:CreatiefWerk:(CreatiefWerk -> Agent) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:CreatiefWerk:(CreatiefWerk -> Agent) is not an association with a source role.
+2025-09-25T09:34:09.413Z info: Connector Model:OSLO-Leermiddelen:W3C-Time:Periode:(Periode -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO Generiek:Agent:(Agent -> CreatiefWerk) is not an association with a source role.
+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.824Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.825Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.825Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Doel:(Doel -> Doel) is not an association with a source role.
+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:W3C-Time:Tijdsduur:(Tijdsduur -> TemporeleEntiteit) is not an association with a source role.
 Ignoring this connector.

-2025-08-20T12:41:28.825Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:Leermiddel:(Leermiddel -> LeermiddelVerzameling) is not an association with a source role.
+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:QUDT:Valuta:(Valuta -> Eenheid) is not an association with a source role.
 Ignoring this connector.

+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:Schema.org:Geldbedrag:(Geldbedrag -> KwantitatieveWaarde) is not an association with a source role.
+Ignoring this connector.

+2025-09-25T09:34:09.414Z info: Connector Model:OSLO-Leermiddelen:OSLO-Leermiddelen:LeermiddelVerzameling:(LeermiddelVerzameling -> Verzameling) is not an association with a source role.
+Ignoring this connector.

-2025-08-20T12:41:28.825Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
+2025-09-25T09:34:09.415Z info: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model).
 Using fallback URI (http://todo.com/) instead.

-2025-08-20T12:41:28.826Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen).
+2025-09-25T09:34:09.415Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen).
 Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Schema.org).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:W3C-Time).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:DCTerms).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Dummy).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:Dump).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:QUDT).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:PROV).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.416Z warn: [PackageConverterHandler]: No value found for tag "baseURI" in package (Model:OSLO-Leermiddelen:LOCN).
+Using fallback URI (http://todo.com/) instead.

+2025-09-25T09:34:09.424Z warn: [ConverterHandler]: Entity with path Model:OSLO-Leermiddelen:Schema.org:OpeningsurenSpecificatie has an empty value for tag ap-usageNote-nl.

+2025-09-25T09:34:09.439Z warn: [ConverterHandler]: Entity with path onderdeelVan has already a value for ap-usageNote-nl in language nl, but will be overwritten.

 #||# -------------------------------------